GitBornhub/gitbornhub.github.io/posts/Shameless.md

 Philip is a genuiens burried in sucked family.
 Someone said that there is no good guy in the series.
 I won't expect too many senorios normal people might do.

+However, some education method for kids isn't appropriate